 Emanuel AME Church

 The study of the AME church history reminds me of an heirloom quilt.
 Each patch is a symbol of past triumphs and struggles.
-It is a summation of life’s fires, earthquakes, storms, losses and victories.
+It is a summation of life’s fires, earthquakes, storms, losses, and victories.
 Most importantly, each patch is there as a reminder that “troubles don’t last always.”
 Read below to learn about the towering historical strength of the SC Emanuel AME Church.

 African Methodist Episcopal Church

-Emanuel AME Church was founded by Morris Brown and Denmark Vesey, in 1816.
+Morris Brown and Denmark Vesey founded Emanuel AME Church in 1816.
 It is the oldest AMEC in the South.
 There was a disagreement about burial grounds.
-African American members moved their membership from the MEC in Charleston, South Carolina.
-In 1818, under the leadership of Morris Brown, the new congregation moved into their new church.
+As a matter of fact, African-American members moved their membership from the MEC in Charleston, South Carolina.
+In 1818, the new congregation moved into their new church under the leadership of Morris Brown

-The Emanuel AME Church began to experience racial turmoil.
+The Emanuel AME Church experienced racial turmoil.
 Church raids were conducted.
-Church leaders and members were whipped, fined and jailed.
-Denmark Vesey and others were executed.
-Their plot to start an uprising was discovered.The new church was burned to the ground.
-Imprisoned without conviction, Morris Brown was released.
-He was joined by other members.
-They went to the church in Philadelphia.
+Church leaders and members were whipped, fined, and jailed.
+And, Denmark Vesey and others were executed.
+The new church was burned to the ground after their plot to start an uprising was discovered.
+Morris Brown was imprisoned without conviction and was finally released.
+He was joined by other members and went to the church in Philadelphia.
 In 1834, Charleston banned all black churches.
 The remaining faithful few still managed to meet secretly.

 In 1951, signs of new progress filled the sanctuary of Emanuel AME Church.
 The membership was growing.
 Almost $500,000 went toward outstanding renovations for the church.
 Sadly, in 1989, Hurricane Hugo dealt another unexpected blow.
 Major repairs had to be made.